menu_open

 If hair loss occurs as a result of an illness or hormonal changes such as menopause, this must be urgently clarified by a doctor, as in this case it's only a side effect of the actual problem.

 Regardless of the suspected cause of hair loss, we recommend consulting a doctor before taking any medication.
-As some of these products are only available on prescription, it's not possible to purchase them without first consulting a doctor (prescription medication).
+As some of these products are only available on prescription, it's not possible to purchase them without first consulting a doctor.

-At HAIR & SKIN, you also benefit from a hair scan during your free consultation (determine medical condition).
+At HAIR & SKIN, you also benefit from a hair scan during your free consultation.
 This state-of-the-art technology will reveal the causes and possible treatment methods for your hair loss.

 The most common hair loss remedies